 Our poverty concept is based on household incomes.
 Hence, the starting point of the analysis should be at the household level: we are interested in the impact of social spending on household incomes and in the labour market participation of the household.
-The latter can be measured by an indicator labeled 'household work intensity', which Eurostat defines as the ratio between the total number of months worked by working-age household members and the total number of months that they could, in theory, have worked.
-When we calculate work intensities, all individuals in the age bracket 20-59 are considered in 'working age', except students, who are excluded from the calculation.
+The latter can be measured by an indicator labelled 'household work intensity', which Eurostat defines as the ratio between the total number of months worked by working-age household members and the total number of months that they could, in theory, have worked.
+When we calculate work intensities, all individuals in the age bracket 18-59 are considered in 'working age', except students between 18 and 24, who are excluded from the calculation.
 For persons who reported having worked part-time, an estimate of the number of months in terms of full-time equivalents is computed on the basis of the number of hours habitually worked at the time of the interview.

 In all European welfare states, at-risk-of-poverty rates of individuals correlate negatively with the work intensity of the household to which they belong.
-Figure 2a and 2b display child poverty rates for five different subsets of households: households with very high work intensity (work intensity ranges between 85% and 100%), households with high work intensity (between 55% and 85%), households with medium work intensity (between 45% and 55%), households with low work intensity (between 20% and 45%), and households with very low work intensity (20% or less).
-We show these poverty rates for the EU14 (the EU15, excluding Ireland), as a weighted average of national rates, and for Belgium, Flanders and Wallonia; in Figure 2a, the regional poverty figures are based on the Belgian threshold, in Figure 2b they are based on the regional poverty thresholds.
+Figure 2 displays child poverty rates for five different subsets of households: households with very high work intensity (work intensity ranges between 85% and 100%), households with high work intensity (between 55% and 85%), households with medium work intensity (between 45% and 55%), households with low work intensity (between 20% and 45%), and households with very low work intensity (20% or less).
+We show these poverty rates for the EU15, as a weighted average of national rates, and for Belgium, Flanders and Wallonia.
+The regional poverty figures are based both on the Belgian poverty threshold (FL-BE and WA-BE), and on the regional poverty thresholds (FL-FL and WA-WA).